IIGROUP/MM-CelebA-HQ-Dataset/README.md

 [![GitHub version](https://d25lcipzij17d.cloudfront.net/badge.svg?id=gh&type=6&v=0.1.1&x2=0)](https://github.com/Naereen/StrapDown.js)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 **Multi-Modal-CelebA-HQ** is a large-scale face image dataset that has **30,000** high-resolution face images selected from the CelebA dataset by following CelebA-HQ.
-Each image has high-quality segmentation mask, sketch and descriptive text.
+Each image has high-quality segmentation mask, sketch, descriptive text, and image with transparent background.

 Multi-Modal-CelebA-HQ can be used to **train and evaluate algorithms of text-to-image-generation, text-guided image manipulation, sketch-to-image generation, and GANs for face generation and editing**.